salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 resource.

 Resources can have immutable or server-defined fields (e.g. id, createdDate, etc).
-A valid PUT payload SHOULD either omit the values or pass in the current ones.
+A valid PUT payload SHOULD either omit the values or specify the current values.
 A server SHOULD respond with a 400 when trying to replace immutable fields with new values.

-Routes supporting PUT MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
+Routes supporting PUT MUST accept a single object having the same JSON schema as an item in the collection of the data section of a GET on that resource.
 The request MAY contain "If-Match" header.

 In Version 4.0 of this Style Guide, A server must not support PUT against a collection.

 Routes MUST NOT support creation through PUT.